SamSharp01/glideblog.github.io/_posts/2017-08-15-imghost_move.md

 ### Result

 * Now the website is green!
 Wohoo ![Greencap](http://i.imgur.com/6GyeIso.png)
-* Images on the website will be served from here, so less file duplication
+* Images on the website will be served from here, so less file duplication.

 ### Can I use it?